thma/thma.github.io/posts/2022-08-01-dependency-validation-of-clean-architecture.md

  ("Domain","Domain")]
 ```

-So the overall idea is to verify for all Haskell modules in our "src" folder that all their import statements are either contained in this list or are imports of some external librarys.
+The overall idea of the dependency check is to verify for all Haskell modules in our "src" folder that all their import statements are either contained in this list or are imports of some external librarys.

 ### Getting a list of all import declarations of all .hs files

 In this step I will reuse functions and types from Graphmod.
 Graphmod comes with a `Utils` module that provides a function `parseFile :: FilePath -> IO (ModName,[Import])` which parses a file into a representation of its import declaration section. `ModName` and `Import` are defined as follows:

 ```haskell
 data Import    = Import { impMod :: ModName, impType :: ImpType } deriving Show